census-instrumentation/opencensus-node/packages/opencensus-exporter-object/README.md

 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus Object Trace Exporter allows the user to collect and programatically access traces with [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node).
-This module is useful for when you need to access collected spans programatically, for example for testing purposes.
+OpenCensus Object Trace Exporter allows the user to collect and programmatically access traces with [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node).
+This module is useful for when you need to access collected spans programmatically, for example for testing purposes.

 ## Installation